 4) Your work is important

 It sounds clichéd, but IT professionals have the power to create technology that can change lives.
 Look at all the development in machine learning, for example.
 We couldn’t have imagined a world where working was so easy and machines weren’t there to assist us.
 These professionals made life easier and more productive.

 If you are a person with analytical thinking who can solve puzzles, this field is for you.
 Very few industries have the potential to shift the way we live, and IT is one of them.

 When you are in a field that changes in shape and work, you enjoy your work even more.
 Technology is shifting at an increasingly high pace, and IT professionals have every opportunity to hop from one field of expertise to another.

 You can become a computer network architect, serve as a computer programmer, learn about cloud computing, help a friend as a network administrator, learn more about multimedia and graphic design; or you could choose to specialize in database development and even go ahead to teach in your area of expertise!

-It’s the field to work as a millennial, but that doesn’t limit IT to them only.
-It’s just that distance learning and short courses make it easier for youngsters to specialize in a field of IT and study other subjects too.
+It’s the field to work like a millennial, but that doesn’t limit IT to them only.
+It’s just that distance learning and short courses make it easier for youngsters to specialize in the field of IT and study other subjects too.